ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Video:**  [`[39:28]`](https://youtu.be/YB8o_5qjNBc?t=2368)

-We continue to work on roll-ups.
 Nothing to share yet.

 ## 3.5 Runtime Verification

 **Video:** [`[39:44]`](https://youtu.be/YB8o_5qjNBc?t=2384)

-**Musab Alturk**: We have this formalization in the K framework, directly based on the specification.
+Created formalization in the K framework, directly based on the specification.
 Migrated to v0.8 and are looking to have something testable.
 There's an abstract model, lower priority type of development at the moment, but helpful for the future.

 # 4. Network